-5.7.1.
-To "search" a deck for cards that meet certain conditions means to look through the deck and

-- find any applicable cards.
+- 5.7.1.
+To "search" a deck for cards that meet certain conditions means to look through the deck and find any applicable cards.
 Only the searching player may look through the deck. - 5.7.1.1.
 If the conditions only specify a certain number of cards, the player must find that number of cards. - 5.7.1.2.
-If there are any conditions other than the number of cards, after finding the card(s), the player must reveal the card(s) to their opponents to show that they meet the conditions. - 5.7.2.
-After searching a deck for cards and either moving the found cards into the specified zone or being unable to find applicable cards, the player must shuffle the deck.
+If there are any conditions other than the number of cards, after finding the card(s), the player must reveal the card(s) to their opponents to show that they meet the conditions.

+5.7.2.
+After searching a deck for cards and either moving the found cards into the specified zone, electing to not move the found cards into the specified zone, or being unable to find applicable cards, the player must shuffle the deck.